 Figure 8.2.10.3-1: Resource Status Reporting Initiation, unsuccessful operation

-If any of the requested measurements cannot be initiated, gNB-DU shall send the RESOURCE STATUS FAILURE message.
+If any of the requested measurements cannot be initiated, gNB-DU shall send the RESOURCE STATUS FAILURE message with an appropriate cause value.

 8.2.10.4 Abnormal Conditions

+If the initiating gNB-CU does not receive either RESOURCE STATUS RESPONSE message or RESOURCE STATUS FAILURE message, the gNB-CU may reinitiate the Resource Status Reporting Initiation procedure towards the same gNB-DU, provided that the content of the new RESOURCE STATUS REQUEST message is identical to the content of the previously unacknowledged RESOURCE STATUS REQUEST message with the same Transaction ID.